Organizer: Baltimore ceasefire is a 'movement'

 'You are this movement'

-"Baltimore," she said, reading the thoughts she wrote on Sunday.
-She paused and took a breath.
+She spoke directly to the problems of violence in Baltimore, and directly to those most affected by that violence.

-"If you see Baltimore's beauty in every corner of the crack houses.
-If you cry for Baltimore," Bridgeford said, getting choked up.
+"We are in a dark place and we must be a light in those dark places," she said.

-She continued: "If you are out here getting justice for Baltimore.
-If you turned Baltimore's bloodstained streets into sacred spaces.
-If you're still going to do the work in Baltimore after the media is long gone, ... you are this movement.
-You are me.
-I am you."
+"If you see Baltimore's beauty in every corner of the crack houses; if you cry for Baltimore, if you are out here getting justice for Baltimore; if you turned Baltimore's bloodstained streets into sacred spaces; if you're still going to do the work in Baltimore after the media is long gone -- you are this movement."